Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 You can execute the ops in FP32 or BF16 precision.
 The HMP package modifies the python operators to add the appropriate cast operations for the arguments before execution.
 The default settings enable users to easily enable mixed precision training with minimal code.

-In addition to the default settings in HMP,  users also have the option of overriding these defaults and providing your own BF16 and FP32 operator lists
+In addition to the default settings in HMP,  users also have the option of overriding these defaults and providing their own BF16 and FP32 operator lists.

-For more details, please refer `<https://docs.habana.ai/en/master/PyTorch/PyTorch_User_Guide/PT_Mixed_Precision.html#pytorch-mixed-precision-training>`_.
+For more details, please refer `<https://docs.habana.ai/en/latest/PyTorch_User_Guide/PyTorch_User_Guide.html#pytorch-mixed-precision-training-on-gaudi>`_.

 .. _pytorch_lightning_examples: